Sequendus/marp-application/README.md

   Demonstrating marp on fuller2 (airplane glass failure), CHB-MIT Scalp EEG Database (seizure) data.

 - `pipelines/`
-  Pipelines used to transform data into a format for marp.
+  Pipelines used to extract inter-event times from raw data format into a one usable for marp.

 - `simulations/`
   Code for a simulation study to evaluate the methods in marp.